Figs with Ricotta Cheese, Drizzled in Honey

 Last summer while on our trip out to the west coast of Canada, we came across this little fruit and vegetable stand near Saanichton where there were fresh figs for sale.
 Up until that moment, we had never eaten fresh figs, so we thought this was the perfect time to try them.
 How could we not try freshly grown figs from B.C?
 They were wonderful.
 Sweet and so different than any other fresh fruit we’d ever had.
 They are very unusual (but beautiful) to look at, and the flavour is so unique.

 As soon as I saw these fresh figs, I wanted them smothered in ricotta cheese and honey.
-I had seen this on a restaurant menu a while ago, and since then wanted to make it at home.
-It’s such a simple appetizer or snack, that you can have ready in minutes.
+This is such a simple appetizer or snack, that you can have ready in minutes.
 Easy, delicious and so pretty!
 These would be wonderful enjoyed on a hot summer deck with at glass of your favourite wine.
 Yum.

 Figs with Ricotta Cheese, Drizzled in Honey